Alberta Highway 2A

 Highway 2A is the designation of six alternate routes off Highway 2 in Alberta, Canada.
 In general, these are original sections of Highway 2, such as the southern portion of Macleod Trail in Calgary.
 They passed through communities before limited-access freeways were built to shorten driving distance, accommodate heavier volumes and to bypass city traffic.
-Portions of the alignment of Highway 2A follow the route of the former Calgary and Edmonton Trail.
+Portions of the alignment of Highway 2A follow the route of the former Calgary and Edmonton Trail, a historic overland route that predates the province of Alberta itself.